 By 02:00, emergency room nurses Ruth Sutherland and Deb Pattyn began to get concerned when Betty hadn’t shown up in her usual timely manner.
 They paged her again, and tried calling her cell phone.
 There was no response.

 By 02:15, Sutherland and Pattyn were worried enough to call Dan Popoff’s house.
 Unfortunately, having fallen asleep immediately after Betty left, Dan had lost track of how long she’d been gone, so he told them she'd only just left.
-But Betty had now been trapped in the freezing cold water for thirty-five minutes.
+But Betty had now been trapped in the freezing cold water for thirty-five minutes, and no one knew it.

 Dan was too worried to fall back asleep.
 At 02:30 he called the hospital emergency department to see if Betty was there yet, and when they said no he told them to call his cell if she turned up; he was going to go out looking for her.